-Design Critique: MTA App (IOS Version)
+Design Critique: MTA App (iOS Version)

 First design improvement: Overloaded with Information